GO SAMBICA br>

 Lifeguards need to have a deep desire to keep campers safe and a love for the outdoors on hot summer days.
 The waterfront team is responsible for maintaining safety of all individuals at the SAMBICA waterfront according to the policies and procedures.
 Lifeguards are expected to teach water activities, maintain aquatic equipment, and keep the beachfront area groomed (e.g. raking, physical maintenance, etc.) along with helping out at night events each evening.
 This team member must be a proficient swimmer.
 Lifeguard certification is required before summer begins.
 Lifeguards are required to wear a red swimsuit or red shirt while on duty.
 Please contact the Program Director for more information about lifeguard certification.
-Weekly Wage: TBD, plus room and board.
+Weekly Wage: $200, plus room and board.

 Boat Drivers (6):

 Boat Drivers are responsible for taking campers and team members on boating activities out on beautiful Lake Sammamish.
 One of the most high-risk activities on camp, boat drivers must be aware of safety first above all else, as well as providing a fun experience for campers.
 The waterfront team is responsible for maintaining the safety of all individuals at the SAMBICA Waterfront according to the SAMBICA policies and procedures.
 Boat drivers help maintain aquatic equipment and keep the beachfront area groomed (e.g. raking, physical maintenance, etc.), along with helping out at night events each evening.
 Boat driving, docking boats, tube pulling experience, and the ability to teach wakeboarding/skiing is preferred.
-Weekly Wage: TBD, plus room and board.
+Weekly Wage: $200, plus room and board.

 Dock Hand (1):

 The Dock Hand provides the power behind the thrill of water activities.
 Although this person will not have the same horse power as one of our Wakesetter boats, he or she will certainly have the ability to make a camper’s day better just as quickly.
 This job includes helping boats safely dock as they arrive, assisting boat drivers in attaching tubes, assisting campers in entering tubes, and various other waterfront tasks.
 This role is part of the waterfront crew, which works together to maintain aquatic equipment and keep the beachfront area groomed (e.g. raking, physical maintenance, etc.), along with helping out at night events each evening.
-Weekly Wage: TBD, plus room and board.
+Weekly Wage: $150, plus food and activities.